aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/edge-detection-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The provided Python code example showcases the utilization of the Aspose.Imaging Python API.
-Utilize the `ConvolutionFilter` class, which provides pre-defined kernel filters, alongside the option to incorporate a <strong>custom kernel</strong> matrix.
-In this instance, image templates in PNG and SVG formats are loaded from the "templates" folder, and a range of filters are applied from a predefined list.
+Utilize the `ConvolutionFilter` class, which provides pre-defined kernel filters, alongside the option to incorporate a `<strong>custom_kernel</strong>` matrix.
+In this instance, image templates in raster PNG and as well as vector SVG formats are loaded from the "templates" folder, and a range of filters are applied from a predefined list.
 </p>

-{{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}
+{{< gist "aspose-com-gists" "ff91f0a36b9bf6eae152d95791eb3bcc" "kernel-filters.py" >}}